 Poems should progress.
 There should be a reason why the first stanza comes before the second, the second before the third, and so on.

 Follow your fear.
 Don’t back away from subjects that make you uncomfortable, and don’t try to keep your personal demons off the page.
 Even if you never publish the poems they produce, you have to push yourself and write as honestly as possible.

 Find a way to publish your poems.Â Sooner or later you have to send your babies out into the world to find their way.
 Emily Dickinson was a fluke.
 Most people who don’t publish while they’re alive will never be seen or heard of — no matter how great their poems are.

 Buy poetry books, especially books by current writers.
 Give back to the poetry community by reading (and paying for) the works of others.

 Go to poetry readings.
 Check your local arts publications for upcoming events.
 Almost any sizable town has readings every week or every other week.
 This is a great opportunity to meet poets and people who care about poetry.

 When you go to readings, donate money and buy books if you can.

 Host a poetry event or organize a reading.

 If you want to swap poetry and criticism with your peers, form your own group.
 Many local arts publications let you list your group for free.

-Publish your own poetry journal or web site.
-Even a few sheets of paper stapled together gets the word out.
+Publish your own poetry journal or website.
+Even a few sheets of paper stapled together will get the word out.